 - Examples of Controls

-- Country-Based: Iran, Cuba, Sudan, Syria, and North Korea.
+- Country-Based: Iran, Cuba, certain Ukraine regions, Syria, and North Korea.

 - List-Based: Counter Terrorism, Non-proliferation and Counter Narcotics Trafficking.

 - The Iran Sanctions Guidance Document spells out specifics for Cornell faculty, staff, and students wishing to travel to Iran or engage with and Iranian entity.

 Although the Departments of State, Commerce & Treasury are the primary agencies with export control authority for items, technology, associated non-public information, and services, there are other agencies that have authority over other types of goods and materials.
 The agencies listed below are examples, not a comprehensive list:

 - Office of Diversion Control, Drug Enforcement Agency, Department of Justice

 - Food and Drug Administration

 Export Guidance website

 - US Fish & Wildlife Service, Department of the Interior

 - Nuclear Regulatory Commission